Please refer to our DISCLOSURE STATEMENT.

 Chuck E. Cheese has a rewards program where you can download a calendar and mark off the days your child completes the item (like chores and reading).

-You can then redeem the calendar at a local Chuck E. Cheese for prizes.
+You can then redeem the calendar at a local Chuck E. Cheese for 10 free game tokens.

 Summer Reading Program #8: SYNC